Optimal Shrinkage of Eigenvalues in the Spiked Covariance Model: Decomposable Loss Functions

 \section{Decomposable Loss Functions}

-Here and below, by {\em loss function} $L_p$ we mean a function of two $p$-by-$p$ positive semidefinite matrix arguments obeying $L_p\geq 0$, with $L_p(A,B)=0$ if and only if $A=B$. \ObsTwo\, calls out a large class of loss functions which naturally exploit the simultaneously block-diagonalizability property of Lemma \ref{cor-jointBlock}; we now develop this observation.
+Here and below, by {\em loss function} $L_p$ we mean a function of two $p$-by-$p$ positive semidefinite matrix arguments obeying $L_p\geq 0$, with $L_p(A,B)=0$ if and only if $A=B$.
+A {\em loss family} is a sequence $L=\left\{ L_p \right\}_{p=1}^\infty$, one for each matrix size $p$.
+We often write loss function and refer to the entire family. \ObsTwo\, calls out a large class of loss functions which naturally exploit the simultaneously block-diagonalizability property of Lemma \ref{jointBlock-perlim}; we now develop this observation.